-Top 10 Best Football Teams Of All Time
+The Top 10 Best Football (Soccer) Teams of All Time

 The history of football is replete with teams that have demonstrated the verve and artistry of the beautiful game.
 Since the turn of the twentieth century, many European and South American football teams have emerged from obscurity to dominate their respective eras.
 At the same time, the sport has evolved to encompass a greater array of skills and a higher degree of fitness.